Foghorn Bradley: Umpiring career

-Although his career as an umpire was short, he was involved several historic games.
+Although his career as an umpire was short, he was involved in several historic games.
 On June 12, 1880, he was the umpire when Lee Richmond pitched the first perfect game in major league history, which was also the second no-hitter ever tossed.
 Later, in that same season, on August 20, he was the umpire for another no-hitter, this time by future Hall of Famer Pud Galvin, throwing the fifth no-hitter in major league history.

 In total, he officially umpired in 344 games, during an era in which more than one umpire was rarely used in games.
 Bradley died in Philadelphia at the age of 44, and was buried in the Philadelphia Cemetery.
 He was later re-buried in Forest Hills Cemetery in Huntingdon Valley, Pennsylvania.